-The normal work schedule is 8:00 a.m. - 4:30 p.m.
+The normal work schedule is 8:00 a.m. to 5:00 p.m.
+Monday through Thursday and 8:00 a.m. to 1:30 p.m.
+Friday.
 Exempt employees are generally expected to work the hours the office is open.
 (See Section 6.1) The actual time worked each day will be recorded in EWS.
-The time worked should average 7.5 hours per day for employees hired for 37.5 hours/week.
-It is expected that most hours will be worked between the hours of 7:00 a.m. and 5:30 p.m. on Monday through Friday.
+The time worked should average 37.5 hours per week.
+It is expected that most hours will be worked between the hours of 7:00 a.m. and 5:30 p.m. on Monday through Thursday and 7:00 a.m. and 2:30 p.m. on Friday.
 Any recurring differences from this schedule require advance approval from the Executive Director.

 Exempt employees are classified by the Fair Labor Standards Act as being exempt from overtime provisions governed by the FLSA and implementing regulations.
 Exempt staff members are hired on a salaried basis and are expected to work the necessary hours to successfully perform the duties in their position.
 Many times, this may require working more than the normal hours, however an exempt employee will only be compensated at the agreed upon salary regardless of the number of hours worked.
-Since exempt employees may be required to work additional hours some weeks in order to perform the duties of their position, they are given flexibility to adjust their work schedules and need not take leave for absences from work of less than two (2) hours.
+Since exempt employees may be required to work additional hours some weeks in order to perform the duties of their position, they are given flexibility to adjust their work schedules and need not take leave for absences from work of less than two hours and thirty minutes (2.5) Monday through Thursday, and one hour (1) on Friday.
 Appropriate notification to supervisor is required.
 If flexibility is used, hours worked for the year are expected to average at least 37.5 hours per week.
-Absences of more than two (2) hours on a given day will require appropriate leave to be taken for the total amount of time absent from work on that day.
+Absences of more than two hours and thirty minutes (2.5) Monday through Thursday, and one hour (1) on Friday on a given day will require appropriate leave to be taken for the total amount of time absent from work on that day.
 Supervisors will be responsible for monitoring the work schedule of exempt personnel.
 In no instance is an exempt employee to assume that they may take an hour off for every hour worked over 37.5 hours per week.
 Exempt employees will not be paid overtime.